mui/material-ui/docs/data/joy/components/accordion/accordion.md

 # Accordion

-<p class="description">The accordion component allows the user to show and hide sections of related content on a page.</p>
+<p class="description">Accordions let users show and hide sections of related content on a page.</p>

 :::success
-Joy Accordion component is still **in development** but it should not block you from using Joy UI!
+The Joy Accordion component is still in development, but this should not prevent you from adopting Joy UI today.

-The examples below demonstrate the featuring between Joy UI and popular headless libraries.
+This document shows how construct an accordion with existing Joy UI components combined with popular headless UI libraries.
 :::

-If you need Joy UI Accordion, please upvote [this issue](https://github.com/mui/material-ui/issues/36281).
-It will help us prioritize the next component that we should work on.
+If you're in need of a Joy UI Accordion, please upvote [this issue](https://github.com/mui/material-ui/issues/36281) to help us prioritize the next batch of new components.

 ## Integration

-Joy [`List`](/joy-ui/react-list/) components are perfect for building accordions because they are vertically stacked with the same size.
+Joy UI's [List](/joy-ui/react-list/) components are perfect for building accordions because they stack vertically with an equal width.

-- **List**: Wraps the accordions and set `component="div"` to remove it from the accessibility tree.
+- `<List />` - Wraps the accordion and sets `component="div"` to remove it from the accessibility tree.
-- **ListItemButton**: The accordion header that can toggle the visibility of the content.
+- `<ListItemButton />` - The accordion header that toggles the visibility of the content.
-- **ListItem**: The content container.
+- `<ListItem />` - The content container.

-### Radix UI
+### With Radix UI

 - [installation](https://www.radix-ui.com/docs/primitives/components/accordion#installation)
 - [documentation](https://www.radix-ui.com/docs/primitives/components/accordion)